 - Academic staff, through collegial processes, should determine the method of course delivery and workload allocation.

 - Academic staff who create courses should retain their intellectual property rights relating to the content of those courses.

 - Academic staff who teach distance and online courses should have the same academic freedom rights as those who teach through other modes of delivery.

 - Courses should be taught by fully qualified academic staff.
-On-line and distance education should not be used to outsource work of the bargaining unit.1
+On-line and distance education should not be used to outsource work of the bargaining unit or as a means of reducing the complement of permanent academic staff whose duties and responsibilities involve the full range of academic activities.1

 - Academic staff should be fairly compensated for all components of the course, including but not limited to developing, teaching, monitoring, and participating in on-line discussions, responding to student questions, assessing student work, etc. Class sizes should be determined by collegial processes and workload standards set by the Collective Agreement.